-- Bidders must provide their Bid Submission (Proposal) via email as follows: - > Email Address: Esdgpbids@esd.wa.gov - > Subject line: RFP #2022-27 Bid Submission [Bidders Name] - Submissions of the Bidder's Proposal must be received by the date and time noted in the current Procurement Schedule. - Bidders must submit electronic copies of their proposals in Microsoft Office software or as a PDF. - Bidders email submission must be all-inclusive and contain all required material in that email transmission. - It is required that each Bidder submit the respective Appendixes (A-D) as separate independent files, all attached as one email. - Please do not zip your files - Please review all the requirements.
+- Bidders must provide their Bid Submission (Proposal) via email as follows: - > Email Address: Esdgpbids@esd.wa.gov - > Subject line: RFP #2023-04 Bid Submission [Bidders Name] - Submissions of the Bidder's Proposal must be received by the date and time noted in the current Procurement Schedule. - Bidders must submit electronic copies of their proposals in Microsoft Office software or as a PDF. - Bidders email submission must be all-inclusive and contain all required material in that email transmission. - It is required that each Bidder submit the respective Appendixes (A-F) as separate independent files, all attached as one email. - Please do not zip your files - Please review all the requirements.
 Failure to properly fill out all the required forms such as Wage Theft Prevention form, Certifications and Assurances, and Executive Order 18-03 Preference will result in disqualification. - If you're not selected as an Apparent Successful Bidder (ASB), do contact ESD for a debrief within 3 business days of the announcement of the ASBs. - Apparent Successful Bidders will be announced via WEBS (List of winning proposals will be uploaded as an amendment document) and via careerconnectwa.org e-mail list.
-Separate notifications will go to Regional Networks and Career Connected Learning Coordinators. - Please check your Junk folder for bounce-back notification (may happen if message is above 30MB in size)
+Please check your Junk folder for bounce-back notification (may happen if message is above 30MB in size)